 5. Identify priorities.
 Identify tasks that you have to get done this week.
 Try to estimate how long the tasks may take and put important tasks on your calendar.

 6. Schedule your hardest task at the peak of your day.
 What time do you feel most energized and ready to tackle tasks?
-For me it’s usually around 9:00 AM or 10:00 AM.
+For me it’s usually between 8:00 AM and 10:00 AM.
 Try to schedule your most difficult task at the time you are feeling most awake and energized.

 7. Take time to breath.
 Remember not to overbook yourself.
-Sometimes you may just want to block time on your calendar to breathe, de-stress, and catch up.
+Sometimes you may just want to block "focus time" time on your calendar to breathe, de-stress, and catch up.